maciejg-git/alpine-remote-component-plugin/README.md

 - a path string that starts with `/`
 - any other string is evaluated by Alpine.
 The result of the evaluation should be an ID or a path.

+Optionally, the component name can be set using the directive argument.

 ```html
 <!-- ID component -->
 <div x-remote-component="#component-a"></div>